hugoduncan/papadom/README.md

 Papadom uses `handlebars.js` and `jquery.js`.
 You can provide these libs in several ways.

+See [Luke Vanderhart's post][lukespost] for a general introduction to using Javascript libraries in Clojurescript.

 ### <script> Links in the HTML Page

 You can add `<script>` links in the applications web page to provide the JavaScript libs.
 In this case you should not provide them via `:foreign-libs` configuration in your cljsbuild definition, and you should not require the `:foreign-libs` namespaces in your application code.

+To use `:optimizations` other than `:whitespace` with this approach, you will need to add `:externs` to the `:compiler` map in you cljsbuild definitions.

 ### Use :foreign-libs with Papadom Provided Versions